-For analyzing effects of contact time during agitation on removal of Cu ions, using 0.8g/L resin at metal concentration of 100 mg/L and pH (6).
-Results in (Figure, 1B) showed that the removal efficiency of metal ions was increased with increasing time and the highest percentage of Cu ions adsorption was reached after 45 min.
-Similar results were recorded by (Pehlivan and Altun, 2006 and Alyüz and Veli, 2009) from using synthetic resin, but on aqueous solution.
-It could be concluded that this survey confirmed the contamination of different types of raw milk and milk products with heavy metals.
+For analyzing the effects of contact time during the agitation on the removal of Cu ions, using 0.8g/L resin at the metal concentration of 100 mg/L and pH(6).
+Results in (Figure 1B) showed that the removal efficiency of metal ions was increased with increasing time and the highest percentage of Cu ions adsorption was reached after 45 min.
+Similar results were recorded by (PehlivanandAltun, 2006 and AlyüzandVeli, 2009) from using synthetic resin, but inan aqueous solution.